 Jul 18, 2017

-Rachel Deloughrey, primephonic editor, interviewed violinist Augustin Hadelich on this very topic in a June 8, 2017 feature.
+Rachel Deloughrey, primephonic editor, interviewed violinist Augustin Hadelich on this very topic.
 The young superstar in the classical music world says some striking things: “When I perform violin concertos, they are usually on the first half of the programme but I almost always listen to the second half of the concert, which I greatly enjoy!”
 Wow!
 This is what conductors might hope to hear, but I’ve known many soloists who simply do not have the mental space to listen to the second half of a symphonic concert on which they have appeared earlier.
 And who could blame them after expending so much emotion and physical energy in their own performance?
 But Augustin Hadelich obviously loves to listen to music – not just perform it!